 In addition, the Department has a designated IRB representative who can provide assistance and insight on the application process, namely Dr. Ellen Marakowitz.

 Please make yourself aware of the protocols and resources related to travel.
 These apply to students who are traveling for field research but they also apply to students in New York City.

 While conducting field research or traveling, students should keep their supervisors and the department informed of their whereabouts.
-In the event of disaster, accident, political events or to contact you because of family emergencies, you need to ensure that your email and telephone details are up-to-date.
-To that end, please inform the Graduate Secretary, Marilyn Astwood at [email protected] of any changes in your contact details, and report your travel as appropriate.
+Email and telephone details should be kept up-to-date so that students can be contacted in the event of disaster, accident, political events, or family emergencies.
+To that end, please inform the Graduate Secretary, Marilyn Astwood, at [email protected] of any changes in your contact details, and report your travel as appropriate.

 Students should also inform the embassies of their respective countries in the locales where they are conducting extended research of their presence, in the event of family emergency or circumstances that require evacuation.
 Such information can be obtained from the governmental web-pages of individual countries.

 Foreign Embassies in the US may be located via the US Department of State website HERE